 Russia's Weird Classic: Nikolai Gogol

-In this seminar we will investigate the life and work of Nikolai Gogol, the most eccentric of Russian authors and the founder of what is dubbed Fantastic Realism.
-Our investigation will be based on close readings of works written in various genres and at various stages of Gogol's career.
-This study provides a perspective on the relationship between romanticism and realism in Russian literature, and between popular Ukrainian culture and the "high" Russian and Western European traditions in Gogol's oeuvre.
-We will trace Gogol's influences on subsequent Russian literature, especially Dostoevsky, and investigate the impact of his work on 20th-century modernist literature, painting, theater, music, and art, including Vladimir Nabokov, literature of the absurd, Dmitry Shostakovich, and Marc Chagall.
-We will review the main critical interpretations of Gogol.
-The seminar is intended for students who are interested in literature and literary studies.
+This seminar investigates the work and life of Nikolai Gogol, the most eccentric of Russian authors, the founder of what was dubbed Fantastic (or Magic) Realism.
+Our investigation will be based on close reading of the works written in various stages of Gogol's literary career.
+This study provides a perspective on the relationship between Romanticism and Realism in Russian literature, and between the popular Ukrainian culture and "high" Russian and West European traditions in Gogol's oeuvre.
+In the course, we will discuss such important theoretical concepts as the relation of narrator and author in a work, the methods of depicting characters, the differences between humor and satire, the notions of “reality” and “fantastic” in Gogol’s world.
+The seminar also traces Gogol's influences on subsequent Russian literature (Dostoevsky in particular) and explores the impact of his work on XX century modernist literature, theatre, music, and painting (literature of the absurd, Dmitry Shostakovich, Vladimir Nabokov, Marc Chagall and Kazimir Malevich).
+The course is intended for the students interested in literature and literary theory.